 Still, I would think that Paul could have given the contribution to Agabus or Phillip to take to Jerusalem.
 Then Paul could have went on to Rome as God wanted him to, and let God continue attending to the mess that Paul had made when he was Saul.

 Paul could even have written a report of all that the Lord Jesus Christ had accomplished by way of his ministry throughout Europe and Asia, and also sent this report with them… but no, on we go to Jerusalem.

 Notice especially that verse 20 has not a period, "they glorified the Lord, and said unto him (comma)".
 You would think that they were going to say something positive about what Paul had just declared unto them.
-But glorifying God seemed secondary, apparently they had something more important on their minds.
+But glorifying God seemed to be on the back-burner, apparently they had something more important on their minds.

-So James turned from Paul’s missionary adventures and successes in world evangelism (especially to the Gentiles) immediately to... assuming that what was being said about Paul was true and condemning Paul for not teaching the Jews to continue in following the customs and traditions of the Elders; including blood sacrifices, as we shall soon see.
+So James launches from Paul’s missionary adventures and successes in world evangelism (especially to the Gentiles) immediately to... postulating that what was being said about Paul was true, and condemning Paul for not teaching the Jews to continue in following the customs and traditions of the Elders; including blood sacrifices, as we shall soon see.

 Also, none of the Apostles are mentioned and Luke had used the term, apostle(s), many times in this Book of Acts.
 In fact, Luke used the term over 30 times.
 Had they abandoned James and his teachings?
 More on that later.

 Then in verse 22 James states, "What is it therefore?"
 This is a stern rebuke at Paul which in today’s vernacular would be, "What is it with you (?), you’re bringing these attacks upon yourself(!)".